Board of Trustees

 HEAD OF SCHOOL

-Mr. Reinke co-founded the Vincent Academy, a K-5 charter school, and he was a founding trustee of the San Francisco Friends School, then the only Quaker school in the California Association of Schools (CAIS).
+Mr. Reinke spent several years on the Board of Standards of CAIS, the accrediting body for independent schools throughout the state.
+He continues to chair accreditation visiting committees for CAIS.
+Mr. Reinke co-founded and was board treasurer for the Vincent Academy, a K-5 charter school, and he was a founding trustee of the San Francisco Friends School, then the only Quaker school in the California Association of Schools (CAIS).
 With the late U.S. Senators Ted Kennedy, Jim Jeffords and several Congressional and Senatorial staffers, Mr. Reinke worked to create Everybody Wins, a Washington, D.C. literacy project; the project was featured at the 2008 Democratic National Convention.
-Mr. Reinke also spent several years on the Board of Standards of CAIS, the accrediting body for independent schools throughout the state.
-He continues to chair accreditation visiting committees for CAIS.

 Mr. Reinke spent over a decade on the California board of Common Cause, a citizen organization that ensures transparency in government.
 He continues to be an active volunteer for Common Cause.
 Mr. Reinke also served as vice-president of the city of Oakland's municipal ethics commission, the committee which sets city council salaries.
-On the commission, he helped curate one of the first limited public financing programs in the nation.
+On the commission, he helped curate one of the first limited public financing programs in the nation and lobbied for instant run-off voting, which is now used throughout Alameda County.

 In addition to his BA from Brown, Mr. Reinke earned his MA in Educational Leadership from Teachers College at Columbia University.

 Mr. Reinke is an active volunteer for Brown, serving on the University's Annual Fund Leadership Council which partners with the Advancement Office to raise almost 50 million annually for Brown.
-Mr. Reinke has been appointed several times to his class leadership gifts committee.
-He was a class marshal for his 25th class reunion and previously served on the Brown Corporation's ad-hoc committee on government relations and advisory council on relations with Tougaloo College.
+Mr. Reinke has been appointed several times to his class leadership gifts committee and serves as a vice-chair of his 30th reunion gift committee.
+Mr. Reinke was a class marshal for his 25th class reunion.
+Previously, he served on the Brown Corporation's ad-hoc committee on government relations, the advisory council on relations with Tougaloo College, and as co-president of the Brown Club of the Bay Area.

-In his spare time, Mr. Reinke loves fostering animals, spending time with his godchildren, and hiking and kayaking.
-He also collects antiques, particularly those related to American political history, which he thoroughly enjoys sharing with the St. James' History club.
+In his spare time, Mr. Reinke loves fostering animals, writing, photography, hiking and kayaking and spending time with his godchildren.
+Mr. Reinke also collects antiques, particularly those related to American political history, which he thoroughly enjoys sharing with the St. James' History club.